Robinlovelace/osm-tutorial/osm.md

 In additions there are a number of ethical benefits of using OSM: it's community a map for the greater good ([Wroclawski 2014](http://www.theguardian.com/technology/2014/jan/14/why-the-world-needs-openstreetmap)).

+There is a strong community of OSM volunteers who use the service for humanitarian purposes (Salisbury and Jenkins 2014).
-Two excellent examples of the advantages of OSM's open data approach help underline the ethical side of OSM data.
+Two excellent examples of this help underline the ethical side of OSM data.
 [Tindale](http://explore.ramanitanzania.org/), a settlement in Tanzania that has been mapped rapidly thanks to a single academic project, in collaboration with the authorities, enabling better policy making in the area (see [video](http://www.youtube.com/watch?v=KqrGyvNnWkA)).
+Second,
-Second, the rapid response of the OSM community to the Typhoon Haiyan disaster.
+the rapid response of the OSM community to the Typhoon Haiyan disaster.
 In a matter of days, an army of volunteers had helped to map out the affected zone, aiding relief efforts (e.g. see [MapBox's blog posts on the subject](https://www.mapbox.com/blog/typhoon-haiyan-openstreetmap/)).